Frederic Coudert Jr.: Post-congressional career

 He continued his practice of law in New York City, and was also a member of the State Commission on Governmental Operations of New York City from 1959 to 1961.
 Coudert was an outspoken conservative and endorsed William F. Buckley's 1965 Conservative campaign for the New York City mayoralty over liberal Republican Congressman John Lindsay.

 Retirement and death

 He retired due to ill health, and died in New York City on May 21, 1972.
-He is buried at Memorial Cemetery, Cold Spring Harbor, New York.
+He was buried at Memorial Cemetery in Cold Spring Harbor, New York.

+Awards

+In 1941, Coudert received the Columbia University Medal for Distinguished Public Service.
+In addition, he was a recipient of the French Legion of Honor (Chevalier) to recognize his efforts on behalf of the French people, including serving as president of the federation of French Alliances In the United States.

 Family

-In 1923 he married the sculptor Mary Callery.
-They had one daughter.
-The marriage had ended in divorce by 1930.
-He married Paula Murray on October 27, 1931, in New York City.
-He had two children in his second marriage.
+In June 1923, Coudert married sculptor Mary Callery.
+The marriage ended in divorce in May 1931, and in October of that year he married Paula Murray.
+With his first wife, Coudert was the father of daughter Catherine.
+With his second, he was the father of son Frederic R. "Fritz" and daughter Paula.

+Coudert was the great-grandson of Benjamin F. Tracy, who served as United States Secretary of the Navy from 1889 to 1893.